hoangcuongbk80/TC_lab_members/intro/PhamXuanDuong.md

-Hello everyone, I’m Phạm Xuân Dương, currently a third-year student at FPT University.
-I'm still a super × 100 junior, so I hope to get help from everyone.
+Hello everyone, I’m Phạm Xuân Dương, currently a third-year IA student at FPT University.
+Since I'm still quite new to Computer Vision, a lot of it is still unfamiliar to me, but I'm very eager to learn.
+I hope to receive support and guidance from others.